kovacevicdejan/roulette/README.md

 # roulette
-A simple implementation of a rulette game, done in Java
+A simple implementation of a roulette game, done in Java